Member Organizations

 Quality Assurance

-Only members of the Institute of Chartered Accountants of Sri Lanka (CA Sri Lanka) are authorized to conduct audits of public interest entities also known as specified business enterprises.
+Only members of the Institute of Chartered Accountants of Sri Lanka (CA Sri Lanka) are authorized to conduct statutory audits, including audits of specified business enterprises (SBEs).

 Current Status: Partially Adopted